PapenfussLab/PathOS/Dockish-PathOS/README.md

 To get data into an instance, you can use an invocation like:

     gzcat dbalt.170125.sql.gz | docker exec -i docker_pathos-mariadb_1 mysql -ubioinformatics -ppathos -D dblive -B

+Dealing with proxies can be tricky and is covered in

 ## Using Docker Machine